leswright1977/RPi4-Google-Coral/README.md

 It is a test script, so models and labels are hardcoded.
 I wanted to it be as close to the original scripts I wrote for the NCS in order to do a fair comparison.

 So far, I am getting over 36FPS video and over 36FPS inferencing on a single TPU!
 I will do a proper test in the daylight.
-Insufficient lighting slows down the picam!
+Room lights at night are not sufficient.

 ***Getting the Coral to work with the Pi 4***